UBC-MDS/DSCI_524_group24/CONTRIBUTING.md

 ### Write Documentation

 `ridge_remake` could always use more documentation, whether as part of the official documentation, in docstrings, or even on the web in blog posts.
-Just [open an issue](https://github.com/suryashch/ridge_remake/issues) to let us know what you will be working on so that we can provide guidance.
+Just [open an issue](https://github.com/UBC-MDS/DSCI_524_group24/issues) to let us know what you will be working on so that we can provide guidance.

 ### Submit Feedback

-The best way to send feedback is to file an issue at [https://github.com/suryashch/ridge_remake/issues](https://github.com/UBC-MDS/DSCI_524_group24/issues).
+The best way to send feedback is to [file an issue](https://github.com/UBC-MDS/DSCI_524_group24/issues).

 ## Get Started!